telerik/winforms-docs/gridview/rows/row-behaviors.md

 Next we will register this behavior in our grid.
-Add the following code after populating the grid with data:#_[C#]_
+Add the following code after populating the grid with data:

 {{source=..\SamplesCS\GridView\Rows\RowBehaviorsForm.cs region=RegisterBehavior}}
 {{source=..\SamplesVB\GridView\Rows\RowBehaviorsForm.vb region=RegisterBehavior}}